 The Samaria gorge hike starts at an altitude of about 1250m at the northern entrance in Xyloskalo (which means “wooden staircase”) and takes you all the way down to the shores of the Libyan Sea in Agia Roumeli.

-Most people need somewhere between 4 to 7 hours to walk the gorge of Samaria.
-This depends on your walking speed and the number of stops you will do.
+For most people, it will take between 4 and 7 hours to walk the gorge of Samaria.
+This depends on your walking speed and the number of stops you will make.

 The most exciting and spectacular places of the Samaria gorge hike are in the second part of the walk, closer to Agia Roumeli.
 Suppose you just want to take a leisurely stroll.
 In that case, you should start the hike from Agia Roumeli and walk back to The Gates, the Saint George Church and the Samaria Village.
 After you are tired, you can return to the beach.